abhishekpingale27/GeekVishwa_Project/README.md

 - **User Authentication:** Secure login system with the ability to input and manage information about your cars.

--Usage
+## Usage

--Booking a Parking Space
+### Booking a Parking Space
-To book a parking space, follow these steps:

-1)Log in to your account.
+1. **Log in to your account:**
+   - Navigate to the login page and provide your credentials.
+   - If you don't have an account, you can sign up for a new one.

+2. **Navigate to "Book Parking":**
-2)Navigate to the "Book Parking" section.
+   - Once logged in, go to the "Book Parking" section.

+3. **Select Date and Time:**
+   - Choose the desired date and time for which you need a parking space.

+4. **Choose an Available Parking Space:**
-3)Select the desired date and time.
+   - Browse the available parking spaces based on your selected date and time.
-4)Choose an available parking space.
-5)Confirm your booking.

--Parking Space Locator
+   - View details such as location, price, and availability.

+5. **Confirm Booking:**
+   - Select a parking space and proceed to confirm your booking.
+   - Receive confirmation details and any relevant information.

-Use the Parking Space Locator to find available spaces:
+### Parking Space Locator

+1. **Access the Locator Feature:**
-1)Access the "Locator" feature.
+   - Navigate to the "Locator" feature on the website.

+2. **Enter Location Information:**
-2)Enter your location or allow the system to access your current location.
+   - Enter your desired location or allow the system to access your current location.

-3)View available parking spaces nearby.
+3. **View Available Parking Spaces:**
+   - The system will display a map or a list of available parking spaces in the specified area.
+   - Additional details about each parking space may be provided.

--Adding a Parking Space
+### Adding a Parking Space

-Contribute to the community by adding a new parking space:
+1. **Log in to Your Account:**

-1)Log in to your account.
+   - Log in to your account to access additional features.

+2. **Go to "Add Parking Space":**
-2)Go to the "Add Parking Space" section.
+   - Navigate to the "Add Parking Space" section.

+3. **Input Parking Space Details:**
-3)Input information about the new parking space.
+   - Fill in details about the new parking space, including location, pricing, and availability.

+4. **Submit for Review:**
-4)Submit the details for review.
+   - After providing all necessary information, submit the details for review.
+   - The administrator will review the submission and update the system accordingly.

--User Authentication
+## User Authentication

+- **Log In:**
+  - Provide your username and password to access the features of the website.

+- **Manage Car Information:**
-When logging in, provide your username and password.
-Additionally, input information about your cars for a personalized experience.
+  - After logging in, you can input and manage information about your cars for a personalized experience.